-As in oranges, tangerines also can be eaten on their own without any additions.
+As in oranges, tangerines too can be eaten on their own without any additions.

 Tangerine juice is a healthy refreshing drink.
-It employed in syrups, sauces, marinades, concentrations…etc.
+It employed in syrups, sauces, marinades, concentration, etc.

 Its juicy segments add richness to fruit/green salads.

 Yuzu juice and its zest is an essential ingredient in traditional Japanese cuisines such as ponzu sauce and ponzu shoyu (with soy sauce), with fish as a marinade.

 Its skin (pericarp) can be candied as in oranges.

-Insecticide sprays applied widely over citrus crops.
+Insecticide sprays are applied widely over citrus crops.
 Therefore, it is recommended to wash the fruits in cold running water before use.
 Organic fruits are devoid of these chemicals and are best suited for zest preparation.
 (Medical disclaimer).

 ≺≺ Back to Home page.